holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         The `data` argument is the data to be passed on to the neighborhood, and is defined above under `Broadcast`.

-* `Gossip`: Negotiate gossiping of DHT transforms, with an opaque data block to be interpreted by a gossip implementation.
+* `Gossip`: Negotiate gossiping of DHT operations, with an opaque data block to be interpreted by a gossip implementation.

     * **Notes**: Kitsune handles gossip per Space (which maps to a DNA at the higher Holochain layer) rather than a cell.
 This message uses the Notify strategy.